-UMAM D&R run a variety of cultural events including film screenings, installations, roundtables, exhibitions and public lectures, as well as participating in the production of films.
-They provide a unique Lebanese space for cultural events through the Hangar, a large converted warehouse in South Beirut.
+UMAM D&R runs a variety of cultural events including film screenings, installations, roundtables, exhibitions and public lectures, as well as participating in the production of films.
+These provide a unique Lebanese space for cultural events through the Hangar, a large converted warehouse in South Beirut.
 Through this space, UMAM D&R aims to foster exchange with international artists and to provide a platform upon which Lebanese artists can engage with each other and the public.
 UMAM D&R enables exchange of memories of conflict and violence both within Lebanon and with other post-conflict societies.
-From this, it is the hope that Lebanon will formulate plans and strategies for dealing with its own unique past.
+From this, it is the hope that Lebanon will formulate plans and strategies to deal with its past.

 UMAM D&R aims to preserve memories through the collection and digitalisation of materials from Lebanon’s history.
 It strives to revive memories of Lebanon by accepting public contributions to the archive and to provide a platform for public access to these memories of civil violence and war.
 The archive is a tool which can be used to investigate a whole range of episodes of violence that took place during the war, and undo the false divisions that have developed in Lebanese society.
-The archive also aims to reclaim the real meaning of the terms truth and justice, as well as challenge impunity, find information for victims and families of the disappeared, and pass on to future generations the lessons learnt during the war in order that the mistakes might not be repeated.
+The archive also aims to reclaim the real meaning of the terms truth and justice, as well as challenge impunity, find information for victims and families of the disappeared, and pass on to future generations the lessons learnt during the war in order to try and prevent the same mistakes from reoccuring.

 Truth & Memory

-Since there are numerous local NGOs working on issues directly or indirectly related to memory, confronting the past, and justice and accountability, UMAM D&R believes that a project aimed at bringing together these diverse actors in order to share ideas, learn new skills and build networks is greatly needed.
-UMAM D&R believes it is the responsibility of NGOs and involved individuals to begin ‘aggressively’ confronting the past and press for answers, including its own work on the 17000 who disappeared during the civil war.
+Since there are numerous local NGOs working on issues directly or indirectly related to memory, confronting the past, and justice and accountability, UMAM D&R thinks that a project aimed at bringing together these diverse actors in order to share ideas, learn new skills and build networks is greatly needed.
+UMAM D&R believes it is the responsibility of NGOs and involved individuals to confront the past and press for answers, including its own work on the 17000 who disappeared during the civil war.